Get an instant quote for gas & electricity at a UK company putting environmental friendliness first.

 Bulb has a simple to use iPhone app available for free in Apple’s App Store.
 With the app you can send meter readings by taking a photo, download your statements and refer friends straight from the app.

-Don’t worry Android owners the Bulb Android app is now available for download in the Play Store.
+Don’t worry Android owners the Bulb Android app is also available for download in the Play Store.
 If you use your phone for everything but don’t want to add another app then the Bulb website works great on mobiles with its responsive design.

 Overall it feels really good to be using Bulb energy from renewable sources while saving money at the same time.
 It’s a win/win situation for me, my pocket and the environment.